christyc2/audio-transcribe/documentation.md

     - `client.ts` creates an Axios instance (with the base URL of the API) and registers request/response interceptors (similar to middleware).
 Also provides `setAccessToken` helper function to update/clear the stored token and an `AuthError` class for authentication errors.
     - `auth.ts` redirects frontend registration and login requests to the corresponding api endpoints.
 It also provides `fetchProfile` helper function to fetch user credentials (note: user authentication is checked before calling `fetchProfile`).
     - `jobs.ts` provides helper functions to interact with the jobs API endpoints. `uploadJob` uploads a new job to the backend and `fetchUserJobs` fetches the user's list of jobs.
-    - **Check understanding -- why we use Axios:** Because React components only run in the browser, it must send a POST request to FastAPI endpoints (e.g., for registration).
-We use an Axios instance to simplify handling HTTP requests for all components.
+    - Because React components only run in the browser, so it must send a POST request to FastAPI endpoints (e.g., for registration), we use the Axios library.
+The Axios instance simplifies handling HTTP requests and response for all components.
 The Axios instance takes care of attaching the base API URL, JSON headers, error handling, and parsing payload into POST request.

 3. Auth State Management (`state/authStore.ts`, `components/AuthProvider.tsx`)
-    - `AuthProvider.tsx` exposes the auth store data to all children components, who can call `userAuth()` to easily access authentication states from auth store.
+    - `AuthProvider.tsx` exposes the auth store data to all children components, who can call `useAuth()` to easily access authentication states from auth store.
 This is more convenient than passing props (typed data?) to child components every time.
-    - **Check understanding -- authStore (`state/authStore.ts`)**: the store is holds observable data about the user, status, error, and access token so that any React components can access them and automatically re-render when a state changes (e.g., authentication status). `authStore` also defined actions that can be called by components, such as `login`, `logout`, `hydrate`, and `setUser`.
+    - **Check understanding -- authStore (`state/authStore.ts`)**: the store holds **observable** data IN ONE PLACE about the user, status, error, and access token so that any React components can access them and automatically re-render when a state changes (e.g., authentication status). `authStore` also defined actions that can be called by components, such as `login`, `logout`, `hydrate`, and `setUser`.
 The implementation of these actions in the auth store ensure that the brower's `localStorage`, the auth store, and the module-level access token variable are all updated accordingly when an action handler is called.
 In short, the auth store centalizes user authentication states and action handlers for the React components to use.
+        - React's before state management system is component level, so storing in one place
+        - Observable so each time there is a state change, it will automatically rerender
+        - Use `localStorage` to keep login session
     - **Check understanding -- context:** the context encapsulates all the authentication states (e.g., user, status, accesstoken, etc.) that later components may use.

 4. Route Guards & Navigation (`components/RequireAuth.tsx`, `NavBar.tsx`)